jams3223/neutral/README.md

 # neutral
-Fast JavaScript Library for the latest web browser technology
+Fast JavaScript library for the latest web browser technology